Get Involved

 Accelerate

 Students in grades K – 8 are building their academic, social, and emotional skills – and some need extra support.
-Through one-on-one or small group sessions during classroom time, Accelerate mentors work with students who have been nominated by their teacher as needing to build skills, motivation, and interest in ELA and math.
+Through one-on-one or small group sessions during classroom time, Accelerate mentors work with students who have been nominated by their teacher as needing to build skills, motivation, and interest in ELA or math.

 Aim High

 To bridge gaps in knowledge, Aim High volunteers support students in grades 9-12 with the extra push that a high-schooler needs.
-Individualized attention, either one-on-one or small groups of two to four students, offers soon-to-be graduates with the self-confidence and engagement they need to finish school strong.
+Individualized attention, either one-on-one or in small groups of two to four students, offers soon-to-be graduates the self-confidence and engagement they need to finish school strong.

 Independent Learning Support